Tube Cutting Tools and Other Essential Fluid System Tools

 Roger Bott, Technical Service Engineer and Certified Welding Inspector, Swagelok

-After properly cutting a tube, it is essential to have clean, square tube ends to form leak-tight connections at every point in an application.
-Simple deburring tools should be kept alongside hand-held cutting tools to deburr stainless steel, steel, and hard alloy tube ends.
+After properly cutting a tube, tube deburring tools and tube facing tools provide the clean, square tube ends essential to leak-tight connections at every point in an application.
+Simple tube deburring tools should be kept alongside hand-held cutting tools to deburr stainless steel, steel, and hard alloy tube ends.
 Other more sophisticated tube facing equipment can help you achieve flat, smooth, square, burr-, and chamfer-free tube ends on a variety of alloys.

 Watch this step-by-step instructional video on how to use Swagelok’s tube cutter and tube deburring tool: